KhylN/KhylN/README.md

-# 👋 Hi, I'm Khyl Angelo Nad
+# 👋 Hi, I'm Khyl Nad

 💻 BSc in Computer Science @ University of Alberta | Minor in Mathematics